ctu-mrs/mrs_uav_trajectory_generation/README.md

 | 4 iterations                  | 5 iterations                  |
 | ![](.fig/subsectioning_4.jpg) | ![](.fig/subsectioning_5.jpg) |

-### Dynamic constraints
+### Dynamics constraints

-The dynamic constrints are automatically obtained from the [ControlManager](https://github.com/ctu-mrs/mrs_uav_managers) (`/uav*/control_manager/current_constraints`).
+The dynamics constrints are automatically obtained from the [ControlManager](https://github.com/ctu-mrs/mrs_uav_managers) (`/uav*/control_manager/current_constraints`).
 Beware, this method does not distinguish between horizontal and vertical constraints, as it is with the rest of the MRS UAV system.
 Therefore, only the **horizontal** constraints values are pull out of [ControlManager](https://github.com/ctu-mrs/mrs_uav_managers).
-For arbitrarily structured paths set the horizontal and vertical constraints equal in the [ConstraintManager](https://github.com/ctu-mrs/mrs_uav_managers).
+For arbitrarilly structured paths set the horizontal and vertical constraints equal in the [ConstraintManager](https://github.com/ctu-mrs/mrs_uav_managers).

-The input service/topic allows to override the maximu velocity and acceleration constraint.
+The input service/topic allows to override the maximum velocity and acceleration constraint.
 If overriden, the smaller values (between the user-overriden and the supplied by the [ControlManager](https://github.com/ctu-mrs/mrs_uav_managers).) will be used.

 ## Dependencies